-Language related services make up a massive industry, with an annual growth rate of 5.52%.
-Despite technology merging global tastes and giving companies low barriers to market, the language frontier still exists.
-It’s very real and not going to change anytime soon.
-According to the Centre for Next Generation Localization, it’s the fourth fastest growing industry in the United States.
+Language-related services make up a massive industry that is growing at an incredibly fast pace.
+Despite technology merging global tastes and giving companies low barriers to market, the language barrier still exists.
+According to the Centre for Next Generation Localization, the language service industry is the 4th fastest growing one in the United States.
 Whether you spell it with a “z” or an “s,” by the way, is the very essence of localization.
 Tailoring your texts to suit your audience at all times.
-The total size of the global language industry was estimated at around $40 billion in 2016 and is expected to climb to some $45 billion by 2020.
+The total size of the global language industry was estimated to climb to more than $57B by 2022.
 So, if you’re wondering whether you’re in the right industry, that should answer the question for you.

 It’s not easy to get an exact count, seeing as freelance translators may also work to some extent as localizers.
-However, the Common Sense Advisory, houses a database of approximately 18,000 language services providers (LSPs) worldwide.
+However, CSA Research houses a database of approximately 18,000 language services providers (LSPs) worldwide.
 Furthermore, the EU Directorate-General launched a report in 2012 that found that around 330,000 people are employed as translators or interpreters globally.
 Some 78% of European translators worked on a freelance basis.
 In the US, however, over 3,000 language firms employ more than 55,000 language services professionals.
 When it comes to localization, it must be remembered that you need more than just a great translator to do the job.
-You need a localization manager, local marketing experts, skillful developers, UX managers, designers, and an efficient translation management platform.
+You need a localization manager, developers, UX and UI designers, local marketing experts, and many more.
 What does all that translate into?
-The fact that localization employs a lot of people!
+The fact that localization employs a lot of people.

-You can’t sell in English to non-English Speakers
+You can barely sell in English to non-English speakers

 Localization is not the same as translation